mattlewis92/angular-bootstrap-calendar/README.md

 ### calendar-event-label

-The locale string to use as the column header on the day view for the events column.
+An interpolated locale string to use as the column header on the day view for the events column.
 Default: 'Events'.

 ### calendar-time-label

-The locale string to use as the column header on the day view for the time column.
+An interpolated locale string to use as the column header on the day view for the time column.
 Default: 'Time'.

+### calendar-week-title-label

+An interpolated local string to use in the week view title.
+Default: 'Week {week} of {year}'

 ### calendar-day-view-start
 A string in the form of hh:mm to start the day view at, e.g. setting it to 06:00 will start the day view at 6am